JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 See
 [LinearBinaryClassifier](https://github.com/JuliaAI/MLJModels.jl/blob/master/src/GLM.jl)
-for an example of a Probabilistic classifier implementation.
+for example of a Probabilistic classifier implementation.

 *Important note on binary classifiers.* There is no "Binary" scitype distinct from `Multiclass{2}` or `OrderedFactor{2}`; `Binary` is just